-You still owe money to your lender or mortgage indemnity insurer if the sale of your home doesn't pay off your mortgage debts.
+You still owe money to your lender or mortgage indemnity insurer if the sale of your home does not pay off your mortgage debts.

 Debt after a repossessed property is sold

-Your lender will contact you to ask how you plan to repay the debt if the sale hasn't cleared the debt.
+Your lender will contact you to ask how you plan to repay the debt if the sale has not cleared it.

-They may take further legal action to get back the money you owe.
+take legal action to get back the money you owe

 Mortgage indemnity insurance